terra-campaigns/degenesis/_includes/srd_modules/combat.md

 {: .no_toc }

 - Damage that reduces a target's HP below zero is subtracted _from their STR_ by the amount of damage remaining.
 The target must then immediately make a STR save to avoid taking **Critical Damage**, using their _new STR score_.
 On a success, the target is still in the fight (albeit with a lower STR score) and must continue to make critical damage saves when incurring damage.
-- Any PC that suffers **Critical Damage** takes an injury based on the table below, and cannot do anything else during the scene.
+- Any PC that suffers **Critical Damage** checks the damage taken on the Wound table, and cannot do anything else during the rest of the scene.
 NPCs and monsters that fail a Critical Damage save may be considered dead, per the **Warden's** discretion.
 Additionally, some enemies have special abilities or effects that are triggered when their target fails a critical damage save.

 ![woundTbl](../../imgs/woundTbl.png)